RafaelSalguero/CSharp2TS/README.md

      "csharp2ts.removeMethodBodies": true,
      //True to remove class constructors, false to treat then like any other method "csharp2ts.removeConstructors": false,
-     //'signature' to emit a method signature, 'lambda' to emit a lambda function "csharp2ts.methodStyle": 'signature'
+     //'signature' to emit a method signature, 'lambda' to emit a lambda function. 'controller' to emit a lambda to call an async controller
+     "csharp2ts.methodStyle": 'signature',
+     //True to convert C# byte array type to Typescript string, defaults to true since the serialization of C# byte[] results in a string
+     "csharp2ts.byteArrayToString": true,
+     //"True to convert C# DateTime and DateTimeOffset to Typescript (Date | string), defaults to true since the serialization of C# DateTime results in a string"s
+     "csharp2ts.dateToDateOrString": true
 }
 ```